yellowdog/python-examples/README.md

 Indentation is optional in TOML files and is for readability only.

+## HTTPS Proxy Support

+The commands will use the value of the environment variable `HTTPS_PROXY` if routing through a proxy is required.

+In addition, the commands can use Proxy Auto-Configuration (PAC) if the `--pac` command line option is specified, or if the `usePAC` property is set to `true` in the `[common]` section of the `config.toml` file.

 ## Specifying Common Properties using the Command Line or Environment Variables

 All the common properties can be set using command line options, or in environment variables.